kpavery/goldmine/README.md

 GOLDMine's current features include:
 - Get course data from GOLD
 - Stores multiple quarters, once a quarter schedule is loaded it will be saved along with all the other quarters that are saved
+- Exports course data to a portable calendar file format, usable in Google and Apple calendar
 - Allow students to quickly look up professors on RateMyProfessors
 - Allow students to view each classroom on an interactive map of UCSB
 - Allow students to view the websites of departments they are taking classes in